 The 12 graduate-level credit hours, completed through the online AIG Graduate Certificate program, can be applied toward the online M.Ed. in AIG for those meeting M.Ed. eligibility requirements.

-AIG Graduate Certificate courses are delivered 100% online using Moodle and/or Centra.
+AIG Graduate Certificate courses are delivered 100% online using Moodle and/or Saba Meeting.
 Each course instructor determines his/her course delivery method(s).
 Make sure you know how your courses are delivered by viewing the University Course Schedule.
 Distance education courses have section numbers with an 8 as the middle digit (examples: 080, 580, 780, L80).

 To participate in this program, you will need a high-speed internet connection and your computer must meet these Technical Specifications.